 Checking accounts easily accept direct deposits from your employer, peer-to-peer (P2P) payment apps like Venmo or the IRS for your tax refunds.
 Gain access to the money as soon as funds post to your account.

 Manage your money by using your debit card, which will automatically deduct purchases from your checking account.
 You can keep an eye on how much you are spending daily and see the balance of your account with online and mobile banking tools.

 Make paying your bills easier

 Set up online bill payments to withdraw from your checking account.
 With online bill pay, you can schedule one-time or recurring payments for your payees, and no longer worry about mailing a check or visiting multiple websites to pay your bills.

 Typically, savings accounts are interest-bearing, which means you may be able to earn a little extra cash by keeping your money in a savings account.

-- Set up direct deposits – you can usually designate portions of your paycheck to be distributed to different accounts.
-If you have a portion go to your savings account, you’ll automatically save money without having to think about it!
+You can usually designate portions of your paycheck to be distributed to different accounts.
+If you have a portion deposit to your savings account, you’ll save money from each paycheck without having to think about it.